VISEGRAD BLOG: Nato rethinks the security of its Eastern Flank

 Nato’s Western European members have recently moved more troops into the Baltic States, Poland and Romania to strengthen the pact’s deterrence against Russia and provide reassurance to the Eastern Flank states.

-The battlegroups stationed in Poland and the three Baltic states since 2017, following Russia’s invasion of Crimea, are being doubled in size to more than 6,000 troops.
+The Enhanced Forward Presence battlegroups stationed in Poland and the three Baltic states since 2017, following Russia’s invasion of Crimea, are being doubled in size to more than 6,000 troops.

 More fighter jets are also being sent to the region, particularly the Baltic states, which lack supersonic fighters of their own.
 The US is sending up to eight F-35 jets, the UK four Eurofighter Typhoons.
 Denmark is sending four F-16 fighter jets to Lithuania.
 France is sending Rafale fighter jets to Poland and Germany is sending an unspecified number of jets.